thejsway/thejsway/manuscript/chapter09.md

 ## Objects and prototypes in JavaScript

-To share properties between objects in JavaScript, we use **prototypes**.
+To share properties between objects, JavaScript uses **prototypes**.

 In addition to its special properties, any JavaScript object has an internal property called `prototype`.
 This is a link (known as a **reference**) to another object.
 When trying to access a property that does not exist in an object, JavaScript tries to find this property in the prototype of this object.